Should you take a Tour to the Glockenspiel Bell Tower in Salzburg?

-The Salzburger Glockenspiel, even though not many tourists climb the tower, is one of the towns landmarks.
+The Salzburger Glockenspiel, even though not many tourists climb the tower, is one of the landmarks of the town.
 It’s located right in the heart of the old town at residence square.
-Public tours only happen on Thursdays and Fridays in summer but when Gemma and I decided to climb the tower in December 2019 we found an alternative.
+Public tours only happen on Thursdays and Fridays in summer, but when Gemma and I decided to climb the tower in December 2019, we found an alternative.

 Why I got to climb the Glockenspiel Bell Tower

-When Gemma, a wedding photographer on my walking tour, in December 2019 asked where the best place to take pictures of the Salzburg christmas market would be, I remembered a photograph I saw on Instagram.
-The photograph was taken from the Glockenspiel and we embarked on a journey to finding our way up.
+When Gemma, a wedding photographer on my walking tour, in December 2019 asked where the best place to take pictures of the Salzburg Christmas market would be, I remembered a photograph I saw on Instagram.
+The picture was taken from the Glockenspiel, and we embarked on a journey to finding our way up.

 But before I tell you how to get to the top of the bell tower, let me tell you what the Glockenspiel is and about the history of the bell tower in Salzburg.

 The Glockenspiel is the bell tower of Salzburg.
 Glockenspiel means carillon, and the tower with the 35 bells is on top of the New residence at residence square, the main square of the old town.
 The New residence also houses the Salzburg Museum and the Salzburg Panorama.
 Besides Domquartier, the main history museum.

 The History of the New Residence and the Bell Tower

 Wolf Dietrich von Raitenau built the new Residence.
 If you hear anything about the history of Salzburg, you will listen to about this notorious archbishop.
 Why is that?
 Well, Wolf Dietrich was unhappy about the architectural landscape he found when becoming archbishop of Salzburg around 1600.
 Therefore he took down many old buildings and began rebuilding Salzburg in a modern style.
 In the styles of baroque and renaissance.